carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 # Course Information

 _This document exclusively covers the policies and procedures for IGME-531.
 This document does not include information about topic units, specific assignments, or readings.
-These can be found in the Content section._
+These can be found in the Content section on myCourses._

 This syllabus can also be found on [GitHub](https://github.com/carloscastellanos/teaching/blob/master/531/syllabi/IGME531_Fall2023.md)